Nadavp13/TowerDefenseGame/README.txt

 	• PXLTIGER

 DISCLAIMER:
-	As mentioned, The game is based on Brackeys' guide and most of the graphics is from Unity's asset store - I dont own any of those.
+	The game is based on Brackeys' guide and most of the graphics is from Unity's asset store - I dont own any of those.

+Work in progress
+My first big project.
+The game based on Brackeys' guide, after I've finished the guide I wanted to work on it more, adding some features and graphics on my own.
+Did this game mainly to practice on my abilities with C# and Unity.
+It was a great experience with Unity and C# and amazing first step in the game development world.
+Would like to hear from anyone who check out the game for feedback ☺